runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

-Priority blocks will not help us here: the problem comes between two parses where both possible parses have a direct parent and child which is within a single priority block.
+Priority blocks will not help us here: the problem comes between two parses where both possible parses have a direct parent and child which is within a single priority block (in this case, `&&` is in the same block as itself).

 This is where the notion of associativity comes into play.
-Essentially, associativity applies the following additional rule to parses: a left-associative symbol cannot appear as a direct rightmost child of a symbol with equal priority; a right-associative symbol cannot appear as a direct leftmost child of a symbol with equal priority; and a non-associative symbol cannot appear as a direct leftmost **or** rightmost child of a symbol with equal priority.
+Associativity applies the following additional rules to parses:

+* a left-associative symbol cannot appear as a direct rightmost child of a symbol with equal priority;
+* a right-associative symbol cannot appear as a direct leftmost child of a symbol with equal priority; and
+* a non-associative symbol cannot appear as a direct leftmost **or** rightmost child of a symbol with equal priority.

 In C, binary operators are all left-associative, meaning that the expression `true && false && false` parses unambiguously as `(true && false) && false`,